benawad/dogehouse/baklava/README.md

 > **NOTE:** I have no idea why iohook requires this but it does.
 And I only found iohook to be a reliable module to detect the `keyup` and `keydown` events *(when app in background)* for use with PTT.

-## Using hot reload
+~~## Using hot reload~~

-The electron wrapper has the capability for hot reloads during development.
+~~The electron wrapper has the capability for hot reloads during development.
-You can run the app in hot reload mode using `npm run dev`.
+You can run the app in hot reload mode using `npm run dev`.~~

-While in hot reload mode, any time you save changes to a `ts` file, the electron app will recompile and relaunch itself.
+~~While in hot reload mode, any time you save changes to a `ts` file, the electron app will recompile and relaunch itself.
 To exit hot reload mode, use `Ctrl+C` in the console.
-This will however, leave the current app window open, so be sure to close that also, as it will no longer have access to hot reload.
+This will however, leave the current app window open, so be sure to close that also, as it will no longer have access to hot reload.~~
+Hot reload functanality is disabled for now